Azure SQL Database offers the following capabilities for recovering from an outage:

 - Document the auditing configuration on the current primary database

 - Perform a disaster recovery drill.
-To simulate an outage for Geo-Restore, you can delete or rename the source database to cause application connectivity failure.
-To simulate an outage for Active Geo-Replication, you can disable the web application or virtual machine connected to the database or failover the database to cause application connectity failures.
+To simulate an outage for geo-restore, you can delete or rename the source database to cause application connectivity failure.
+To simulate an outage for active geo-replication, you can disable the web application or virtual machine connected to the database or failover the database to cause application connectivity failures.

 When to initiate recovery

 The recovery operation impacts the application.
 It requires changing the SQL connection string or redirection using DNS and could result in permanent data loss.
 Therefore, it should be done only when the outage is likely to last longer than your application's recovery time objective.
 When the application is deployed to production you should perform regular monitoring of the application health and use the following data points to assert that the recovery is warranted: